Manifold Fitting under Unbounded Noise: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
-In Section \ref{sec:bounds_f}, we study the function $f$ defined in (\ref{fun:out_ours}) and determine the properties of its kernel space, and the first and second derivatives.
-In Section \ref{sec:bounds_M}, we derive the upper bound on $H(\M_{\rm out}, \M)$ and the lower bound on the reach of $\M_{\rm out}$, using the inverse function theorem on $f$.
-Section \ref{sec:experiment} contains numeric examples.
+Section \ref{sec:our_method} includes the formulation of our approximation $\M_{\rm out}$ to the latent manifold $\M$ .
+After that, the convergence and smoothness of $\M_{\rm out}$ \YQ{are} analyzed in Theorem \ref{thm:Hdist} and Theorem \ref{thm:reach_out}, respectively.
+Section \ref{sec:bounds_f} studies the function $f$ defined in (\ref{fun:out_ours}) and determines the properties of its kernel space, the first and second derivatives.
+Based on these properties of $f$, the proofs of Theorem \ref{thm:Hdist} and Theorem \ref{thm:reach_out} are derived in Section \ref{sec:bounds_M} with numeric examples listed in Section \ref{sec:experiment} .